The State of Mental Health in Schools

 What Initiatives Should Be Implemented To Bolster Mental Health in School Districts?

-The U.S. Department of Health and Human Services estimates that at least 20 percent of children from 3 to 17 years old experience mental health issues in their school life.
+The U.S. Department of Health and Human Services estimates that at least 20 percent of children from 3 to 17 years old experience behavioral health issues in their school life.
 Stress, bullying, and academic pressure are some of the most common causes of this.

 This can be done through the following: